chradev/pi-h264-to-browser-streamer/README.md

  * added second ```WebSocket``` handler ```ptzHandler``` for PTZ control of both cameras
  * added sliders in web page for PTZ control of both cameras separately and simultaneously
  * added server support for PTZ control for both cameras separately and simultaneously
- * added server support for changing of default PTZ values for tuning of cameras positions
+ * added server support for changing of default PTZ values for tuning of cameras position

 ### Dual camera streamer usage
  * run in src: ```python3 server.py```
  * browse: ```http://RPi-IP:8000/```
- * watch streams of both RPi 5 cameras
+ * watch streams of both cameras
+ * use PTZ cameras controls

-Server log:
+Server log at startup:
 ```
 .../src $ python server.py
 ...